developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/usage/index.md

 3. Using the mobile device, scan the barcode displayed on the CartScanPCWedge screen.
 Once scanned, the mobile device attempts to establish the connection to the PC.

 <img alt="" style="height:350px" src="figure_22.png"/>
-_Connecting screen and instructions on PC_
+_The connecting screen and instructions on PC_
 <br>

 ### Using CartScan